Kotambail-Hegde/Masquerade-Emulator/README.md

 * Supports dynamic drag and drop of roms.
 This includes multiple rom files for Space Invaders and Pacman/MsPacman

 _**Features under developement**_
-* Audio for GBA
-* Backups other than Flash for GBA
-* Support Super-Gameboy
+* Support MMC3 for NES
-* Support Link Cable for Gameboy and Gameboy Color (Is partially supported as of now, but this is not nearly enough)
+* Support Link Cable for Gameboy and Gameboy Color
-* Support mappers other than NROM, MMC1 and UxROM (002) for NES
-* Audio for NES
+* Implement "_Sync to Audio Playback Rate_" to support audio for GBA and NES

 _**Known Issues**_
 * GBA not so frequently exibits some minor graphical glitches
-* GB/GBC audio is still has lot of undesired interference.
-This needs to be cleaned up
+* GB/GBC audio is still has lot of undesired interference. "_Sync to Audio Playback Rate_" is expected to help in resolving these issue.

 # Game Play